Filter Options

 What are the pros and cons of a Namibia camping safari?

 “Namibia is equally well equipped for camping and lodge safaris, and there are pros and cons to both.
 If you like getting back to basics, camping is a great choice.
 It certainly is the most budget-friendly way to get around the country.
-Many campsites are in excellent locations and in some cases, they offer the only practical or affordable way to stay inside the parks and reserves.
-This can give you a real advantage in being able to get out on early game drives or getting to scenic highlights, such as Sossusvlei, at sunrise.
+Many campsites are in excellent locations and, in some cases, offer the only practical or affordable way to stay inside the parks and reserves.
+This can give you a real advantage in being able to get out on early morning game drives or reach scenic highlights, such as the sand dunes of Sossusvlei, at sunrise.
 A camping safari is a great adventure and an opportunity to get close to nature.
 Eating dinner around a fire and sleeping under canvas are experiences you will cherish forever.
 The bush doesn’t go to sleep when the sun sets.
 You’ll be amazed at the range of animal noises you’ll hear in your tent at night.
 However, camping isn’t for everybody.
 You will be more comfortable when staying in lodges and camps.
 Luckily, there are plenty of lodge tours available, even for those traveling on a budget.
 A nice lodge stay can be part of the experience too, and so is the wining and dining offered at most places.”

 1